Wanasgheo/Writeups/HackTheBox/Machines/Soccer/README.md

 Here we added:

-- `--thread` To specify the number of threads to use, ‘cause by default is 1, and the max is 10 so we changed it from the source code to a max o 50
+- `--thread` To specify the number of threads to use, because by default is 1, and the max is 10 so we changed it from the source code to a max o 50

     ![Untitled(18)](https://github.com/Wanasgheo/Writeups/assets/111740362/517be57d-8bb0-4248-87ef-346cdb2a0420)

 - `--level 5` Or the max level of deepness to make it try all the possible payloads